Damien Walker

 Practice Overview

-Damien Walker is a leading commercial junior with extensive experience of acting in very high value and complex international commercial litigation and arbitration, as well as investment treaty arbitration.
-He began his career at Herbert Smith Freehills in London before being called to the bar in 2006.
+Damien Walker is a leading commercial junior with over 20 years’ experience of acting in very high value (typically multi billion dollar) and complex international commercial litigation and arbitration proceedings, as well as investment treaty arbitration.
+He spent five years as an associate in the Litigation and Arbitration Division of Herbert Smith in London before joining Essex Court Chambers in 2006 and moving to 3VB in 2022.

-Damien has worked with many leading English commercial silks from various chambers, and has acted in arbitrations before most of the leading English and international arbitrators.
+Damien has worked with many leading English commercial silks from various chambers, has acted in arbitrations before many of the leading English and international arbitrators, and is familiar with the Cayman, BVI and Bahamian Courts.

-Damien’s cases have involved a broad spectrum of industries and subject matters, including oil and gas, commodity sale contracts, shareholder and joint venture agreements, share purchase agreements, agency agreements, licence and franchise agreements, construction and engineering, coal and gold mining, pharmaceuticals, civil fraud and asset tracing, insurance and reinsurance, and banking and finance.
-He has dealt with a number of cases which have involved complex scientific and engineering concepts, such as computerised control systems and aerodynamics.
+Damien’s cases have involved a broad spectrum of industries and subject matters, including oil and gas, commodity contracts, shareholder and joint venture agreements, share purchase agreements, agency agreements, licence and franchise agreements, construction and engineering, coal and gold mining, pharmaceuticals, trusts and asset tracing, insurance and reinsurance, and banking and finance.
+He has also dealt with a number of cases which have involved complex scientific and engineering concepts, such as computerised control systems and aerodynamics.

-While the substantive issues in Damien’s cases are often governed by English law, he also has extensive experience of handling cases governed by foreign law such as, for example, UAE, DIFC, Qatari, Australian, Manx, Cayman, French, Greek, Swedish, Russian, Ukrainian, Brazilian, Ghanaian, Syrian, Lebanese and Egyptian law.
+While the substantive issues in Damien’s cases are often governed by English law, he also has extensive experience of handling cases in which those issues are governed by foreign law.

 By virtue of their international character, Damien’s cases also typically involve jurisdictional battles, conflict of laws issues or questions concerning arbitral procedure, including those which give rise to arbitration-related proceedings in the English Courts.